-No-bake, Healthy Fruit & Nut Granola Bars made with just 6 ingredients.
-Chewy, so simple to make, and just as delicious as they are nutritious!
+This No-bake, Healthy Fruit & Nut Granola Bars recipe is made with just 6 ingredients.
+These homemade granola bars are chewy, so simple to make, and just as delicious as they are nutritious!

 It’s great to make homemade granola bars, because that way you get to control what goes into them.
 This recipe is made with a bunch of good-for-you ingredients, such as rolled oats, almonds, pumpkin seeds and dried fruit.
 A naturally-sweetened base of pureed dates and honey binds everything together.